-- be able to demonstrate a comprehensive understanding of the dynamics of mechatronic machines, simulation tools and usage of them, multidisciplinary product development process
+- to understand the dynamics of mechatronic machines, simulation tools and their use, and multidisciplinary product development processes;

-- be able to work with others in task-orientated groups participating and interacting in the group in a productive manner and lead and manage design projects;
+- be able to work with others in task-orientated groups in a productive manner and lead and manage design projects;

-- be able to logically think through industrial research and development problems and solve them, to contribute to innovative thinking
+- be able to logically think through industrial research and development problems and solve them, and to contribute to innovative thinking;

-- be able to understand the needs and special features of other disciplines out of your core competence in mechanical engineering
+- understand the needs and special features of other disciplines beyond your core competency in mechanical engineering.

 Degree structure and studies